 Old Spark Plugs

-- The spark plugs job is to ignite the compressed fuel in the your engine.
-Old spark plugs can create a weak ignition and can stop an engine from turning over i.e. misfiring.
-This is another issue that results in inefficient fuel economy and can also cause serious long-term damage to the engine.
+- So, the spark plugs job is to ignite the compressed fuel in the your engine.
+Old spark plugs can create a weak ignition; and can stop an engine from turning over i.e. misfiring.
+This is another issue that results in inefficient fuel economy; and can also cause serious long-term damage to the engine.

-When your car sends warning signs that something’s not right, it’s vital that these signs are not ignored.
-An early fix is the smart approach, as is regular maintenance to prevent problems from developing in the first place.
+When your car sends warning signs that something’s not right; it’s vital that these signs are not ignored.
+Finally, an early fix is the smart approach; as is regular maintenance to prevent problems from developing in the first place.